 Any data protection regulator faces certain unique challenges.
 The ubiquitous collection and use of personal data by service providers in the modern economy creates a vast space for a regulator to oversee.
 Contraventions of a data protection regime may not immediately manifest and when they do, may not have a clear monetary or quantifiable harm.
 The enforcement perimeter is market-wide, so a future data protection authority will necessarily interface with other sectoral institutions.
-In light of these challenges, we present a model for enforcement of a data protection regime based on risk-based supervision and the use Continue reading "A helpful approach to personal data protection regulation"
+In light of these challenges, we present a model for enforcement of a data protection regime based on risk-based supervision and the use

 The GDPR has been in force since May 25th, and it has done almost nothing to stop websites that make money from tracking-based-advertising stop participating in the tracking of readers.
 Instead almost all we’ve seen so far are requests for from websites to keep doing what they’re doing.

 Only worse.
 Because now when you click “Accept” under an interruptive banner saying the site’s “cookies and other technologies collect data to enhance your experience and personalize the content and advertising you see,” you’ve just consented to being spied on.
 And they’re covered.
 They can carry on with surveillance-as-usual.